 And we used these 60 kindness discussion starters during our dinner time to further our conversations.

-Why Do We Need These Kindness Discussion Cards?
+Why Do Families Need These Kindness Discussion Cards?

 I have been on a mission for quite a while to raise kind kids.